 It was also the same man who in 2004 demanded that the Treasury Department allow the Holy Land Foundation for Relief and Development, whose assets had been frozen because of the organization’s terrorist ties, to transfer $50,000 to the Palestine Children’s Relief Fund (PCRF).
 “This is the donors’ money and it should go where donors wanted it to go, to good, charitable causes,” said Al-Marayati.
 But PCRF is an organization with some heavy ideological baggage of its own.
 Most notably, it is headed by Stephen Sosebee, who depicts Israel as a murderous Zionist regime that Palestinians must resist by means of “armed struggle.”

-Equally troubling is that Campbell is an admirer of Alison Weir, an activist who contends that America’s support for Israel “makes us an accomplice to war crimes and an accessory to oppression”; who depicts the Israeli-Arab conflict as a battle between “the brutalizer and the brutalized”; who states that “Israel will keep shooting kids in the back until we all say, Enough”; and who likens Israel’s security barrier in the West Bank to the “Berlin Wall.”
+Equally troubling is that Campbell is an admirer of Alison Weir (not to be confused with the British historian and author Alison Weir), an activist who contends that America’s support for Israel “makes us an accomplice to war crimes and an accessory to oppression”; who depicts the Israeli-Arab conflict as a battle between “the brutalizer and the brutalized”; who states that “Israel will keep shooting kids in the back until we all say, Enough”; and who likens Israel’s security barrier in the West Bank to the “Berlin Wall.”
 Notwithstanding – or perhaps because of – Weir’s views, Campbell considers her “an intelligent, careful, and critical” scholar and suggests that “American policy makers would benefit greatly from hearing her first-hand observations and attempting to answer the questions she poses.”

 And then, of course, there is the matter of Campbell’s voting record during his time in the House of Representatives.
 In 1990 he opposed a resolution (which was passed 378-34) expressing support for Jerusalem as Israel’s capital.
 “Jerusalem is the capital of Israel, but it’s wrong to say it can’t also be the capital of Palestine,” he once stated.
 In 1997 and 1999, Campbell introduced separate amendments to cut foreign aid to Israel; one failed in committee by a margin of 9 to 32, the other was defeated on the House floor by a vote of 13-414.
 Also in 1999, he was one of just 24 House members to vote against a resolution expressing congressional opposition to the unilateral declaration of a Palestinian state.